CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### properties

 `subdivision` defines the subdivision scheme for the tiles described by the tileset.json's corresponding available.json.
 In the example above, a type of 2 would indicate a quadtree subdivision.
 Other possible types are defined in the type enumeration table below.
+The `subdivision` could be implied from `available`, however, with `headCount` you can layer `subdivision` types in any dimension so proper interpretation requires explicitly stating the `subdivision` type.

 |Type|Description|
 |----|-----------|